JamesNock/js-async-series/README.md

 # Simple async.series demo

-This project simply shows how to run two functions in series =.
+This project simply shows how to run two functions in series.

 ## Installation